What are the best AI agents?

 Frequently asked questions

-You should focus on no-code platforms designed for business users.
-Tools like eesel AI are built so that support or IT managers can set them up in minutes without needing a developer, letting you automate workflows directly.
+Focus on no-code platforms built for business users.
+Tools like eesel AI are designed so a support or IT manager can set them up in minutes without a developer, then automate workflows directly.
+The heavy frameworks (CrewAI, Devin) need engineers, so they're a poor fit if you want to ship this quarter.

-Top-tier agents don’t force you to switch systems; they act as a smart layer on top of your existing tools.
-They use one-click integrations to connect to your help desk and other apps, allowing them to automate tasks within the software your team already knows.
+Top-tier agents don't force you to switch systems; they act as a smart layer on top of your existing stack. eesel AI uses one-click integrations to connect to your Zendesk help desk, Slack, and other apps so it can act inside the software your team already knows.

-Start by clearly defining the single, high-value task you want to automate first.
-Then, look for a platform that not only specializes in that area but also offers a free trial or simulation mode to test its performance on your data before you commit.
+Start by defining the single, high-value task you want to automate first, such as ticket triage.
+Then pick a platform that specializes in that area and offers a free trial or simulation mode so you can test its performance on your own data before you commit.

-Unlike chatbots, they are action-oriented.
-The best AI agents can triage and tag tickets, update customer records in your CRM, check order statuses in Shopify, or even process simple refunds, freeing up your human agents for more complex issues.
+Unlike chatbots, the best AI agents are action-oriented.
+They can triage and tag tickets, update customer records in your CRM, check order statuses in Shopify, or process simple refunds, freeing your human agents for the complex issues.